Clover and Other Mites of Turfgrass

 Figure 1.
 Clover mite with egg.

 Clover mites (Bryobia praetiosa) are a common type of spider mite in Colorado.
-They breed outdoors on turfgrass, clover and other plants during spring and fall.
-During October and November, clover mites seek protected areas to overwinter and may move into homes in large numbers.
-This also occurs from late February through early May.
-They are a common indoor nuisance problem at either time.
+They breed outdoors on turfgrass, clover and other plants from fall through early May.

 Clover mites are smaller than the head of a pin and range in color from reddish or brown to dark green.
 Under close examination they have an unusually long pair of front legs, which distinguishes them from the common spider mites found on garden plants.